andrii-kovalskyi02/pokemove-explorer-assignment/README.md

 For improved performance, consider enabling [Take Over Mode](https://github.com/johnsoncodehk/volar/discussions/471#discussioncomment-1361669) in Volar.

+## Prerequisites

+For the best experience, it is recommended to fork this repository with **Node.js version 18+**, as the application relies on certain features that are available from Node.js 18+.

 ## Getting Started

 To run the app on your local machine and explore it, follow these steps: